SUNET/knubbis-fleetlock/README.md

 etcdctl --user root user grant-role knubbis-fleetlock knubbis-fleetlock-role
 ```

+### Adding FleetLock groups
+The config for FleetLock groups are stored in the backend etcd3.
+You
+will need to add at least one before you have anything to grab locks in.

+The Swagger UI can help you add and delete groups and is accessible by
+browsing `/swagger` on the running server.

 ## Development
 ### Formatting and linting
 When working with this code at least the following tools are expected to be